 The Corporation has an agreement with an independent contractor to serve as the market monitor for the RGGI CO2 allowance market.
 This independent contractor monitors the conduct of the market participants in both the primary auctions and the secondary market to identify indications of market manipulation or collusion.
-It also reviews the administration of the auctions performed by the independent contractor referred to above.
-The total expenses for the years ended December 31, 2020 and December 31, 2019 were \$226,168 and \$184,125, respectively.
+It also reviews the administration of the auctions performed by the independent contractor.
+The total expenses for the years ended December 31, 2021 and December 31, 2020 were \$265,420 and \$226,168, respectively.